easyJet Cabin Crew Recruitment Process 2023

 Step 2 – The Online Tests

 Full instructions are provided, and you’ll be given the chance to complete some practice questions before you start.
+The tests should take no more than 30 minutes to complete.

 It’s important to be prepared: